calderete/Back-end-API/README.md

 **Params**

-* `treasurer_id:` The id of the person whos name is on the bill `integer` and it will return an array of hashes
+* `treasurer_id:` The id of the person whos name is on the bill `:integer` and it will return an array of hashes

 ```
 [